estherxwang/Circumbinary_HZ/README.md

 ### Files
 - Research Proposal.pdf: The research proposal for the project.
-AST424_Final_Report.pdf: The final report for the project.
+- AST424_Final_Report.pdf: The final report for the project.
-Data-MainSequenceSample.ipynb: Jupyter notebook used for generating data.
+- Data-MainSequenceSample.ipynb: Jupyter notebook used for generating data.
-Habitability-MainSequenceSample.ipynb: Jupyter notebook used for habitability analysis.
+- Habitability-MainSequenceSample.ipynb: Jupyter notebook used for habitability analysis.
+-
-Acknowledgements
+### Acknowledgements
-We would like to acknowledge the support of NASA's Kepler and TESS missions, which made this research possible.
-We would also like to thank our research advisor for their guidance and support throughout this project.
+I would like to acknowledge the support of NASA's Kepler and TESS missions, which made this research possible.
+This project is heavily based on literature reviews for the methodology.

+I would also like to thank our research advisor Dr. Lea Hirsch for their guidance and support throughout this project.